-Only licensed electricians can do work on electrical installations in South Australia.
-If you do electrical work without a licence, you may receive a fine.
-It can also be extremely dangerous for you and result in serious injury, or even death.
+Only licensed electricians can do electrical work in South Australia.
+If you do electrical work without a licence, you may be fined.
+It can also be extremely dangerous for you and may result in serious injury or even death.
 Insurance companies may not cover fire or personal injury claims caused by do-it-yourself electrical work.

-The overall legal responsibility for the electrical safety of a festival or event lies with the person who owns or operates the site, e.g. the land owner or council, who is considered the ‘facilitator’ of the festival/event.
+The overall legal responsibility for the electrical safety of a festival or event lies with the person who is in control of the installation - this will either be the owner or the operator of the area where the event is being held.

-If installing overhead wiring near concession tents/stalls, parking areas or in areas where there is pedestrian/vehicle traffic, the wires must be at least 6m above the ground (see figure 1).
+If overhead wiring is installed near concession tents or stalls, parking areas or in areas where there is pedestrian or vehicle traffic, the wires must be at least 6m above the ground (see figure 1).

 Where possible, overhead wiring should not cross roadways or access-ways where cranes, high loads or heavy machinery may travel.

 If overhead wiring must cross a roadway or access-way, two additional flagged cables (or other suitable warning cables) must be installed 6 m either side of the overhead wiring, and at least 0.6 m below the lowest point of the overhead wiring (see figures 2 and 3).

 When strung up, all cables must be able to hold their own weight at the appropriate height, as an insulated aerial conductor, or be supported by a secondary wire, eg a steel wire or rope.

 All electrical cables, including extension cords and other plug-in items supplying power to individual tents/stalls, must be designed and installed to the appropriate Australian standard.

 This will ensure that the length, size and type of the cable used is appropriate for its purpose and will avoid appliances ‘burning out’ from voltage issues or catching fire.